Stasiu51/RISCMachine/README.md

 - There are an additional 32 one-bit status registers, which I imagine in hardware would consist of a single 32-bit register with dedicated indexing or bit-shift logic.

-- From my research it seems both Von-Neumann and Harvard-model (separate program and data memory) memory models have been used on RISC devices.
-Within the goals I have set myself, I can't see a big reason to use one over the other, but I'd much prefer the device to have a single memory as I think It will be fun to write programs that can change their own code.
-I will therefore adopt a Von-Neumann model, with the PC initialised to memory address 0.
+- From my research it seems both Von-Neumann (unified memory) and Harvard (separate program and data memory) memory models have been used on RISC devices.
+For the esoteric style of execution I am going for, I need the CPU to be able to edit the memory where the program is stored.
+A natural way to achieve this is to adopt a Von-Neumann model, with the PC initialised to memory address 0.
 It will be the programmer's responsibility to avoid overwriting the program.

 - The opcode length will be 6.
 A minimum of 3 is required for the 8 requested instructions, but this leaves room for extension.

 ### Instruction format

 - Bits 0-5 - opcode
-- Bits 6-10 - register argument 1
+- Bits 6-10 - ARG1: register argument 1
-- Bits 11-15 - either the second register argument (in the case of arithmetic or logic operations) or a set of flags that are immediately loaded into an internal register to further specify the behaviour of an instruction:
+- Bits 11-15 - ARG2: either the second register argument (in the case of arithmetic or logic operations) or a set of flags that are immediately loaded into an internal register to further specify the behaviour of an instruction:
-  - For a memory access instruction bits 11-15 specify flags:
-      - Bit 11 specifies whether the copy instruction should only copy 16 bits.
-If it is set:
-        - Bit 12 specifies whether the source bits should be the most or least significant 16 bits of the source memory address of register.
-        - Bit 13 specifies whether the source bits should be copied to the most or least significant 16 bits of the destination memory address or register.
-        - Bit 14 specifies if the other 16 bits in the destination memory address or register should be set to 0.
-      - Bit 15 specifies that the source of the bits to be copied is the instruction itself.
-Combined with the above options, this allows for the manipulation of memory addresses.
-  - For a jump instruction bit 11 specifies whether the jump should be conditional on a 0 or 1 state of the specified bit in the COMP register, and bit 12 specifies whether the jump should increment or decrement the program counter.
+- Bits 16 - 31 - DATA: either the third register argument for arithmetic and logic operations (these are only 5-bit, so bits 21-31 are unused in this case); or for jump and load/store instructions, a 16-bit memory address or numeric literal.

 ### Instruction list
 (Basic implementation)